Balkan (factory): Pickups and vans

 A model of a minibus and a light truck was shown in Plovdiv in September 1962 under the name Balkan T800, and their presentation was a huge success, supported by several enthusiastic articles in Bulgarian and foreign specialized publications.
 In April 1963, a zero series of 3 trucks was completed, whose loading platform was made of wood, unlike the first prototype, in which it was made of metal.
 The trucks passed the tests successfully and the proposed plan for serial production of Balkan T800 was approved.
-Just then, however, an unexpected problem arose - it turned out that the USSR could not produce enough sets of chassis and engines (at that time Moskvich was is still the only mass private car in the USSR), and the limited production capacity of the plant wouldn't be able to cover the needs of the local market.
+Just then, however, an unexpected problem arose - it turned out that the USSR could not produce enough sets of chassis and engines (at that time Moskvich was still the only mass private car in the USSR), and the limited production capacity of the plant wouldn't be able to cover the needs of the local market.

 Nevertheless, the design work continued and in 1965 the plant presented a model of a new, more modern version of the minibus, and in 1966 - a van on a scale of 1:5, of which the exterior design was assigned to eng.
 Petko Mishev from the center for industrial aesthetics and artistic design (CPEHP), which after 1964 developed the design of almost all motorcycles Balkan.

 In 1967, the Plovdiv Fair showed the prototype of the Rila 700 - a minibus based on the Moskvich 408, whose body was designed by Hristo Hristov - who was among the prominent architects in Lovech.
 The last series of models of the Rila minibus were proposed in 1970 by Petko Mishev and Emil Ivanov (among the leading vehicle designers at the center), but they also did not receive the necessary approval from the relevant authorities, thus working on a prototype Bulgarian minibus has been discontinued.